-- Wedding dress: reminder not necessary because deadline for performance of obligation set 3 weeks before the wedding (Friday, October 23th 2020), art.
+- Wedding dress: reminder not necessary because deadline for performance of obligation set 3 weeks before the wedding (Friday, 20 October 2023), art.
 102 para.
-2 CO → dressmaker in default; no need to set a new time limit (Art.
-108 fig. 3 [and 1] CO); forego subsequent performance and claim damages for non-performance because: wedding dress from original tailor useless, since you order another one but you want to haver your extra costs covered - New car: reminder necessary because no deadline for performance (Art.
+2 CO → dressmaker in default; no need to set a new time limit (art.
+108 fig. 3 [and 1] CO); forego subsequent performance and claim damages for non-performance (art.
+107 para.
+2 CO) because: wedding dress from original tailor useless, since Anna will order another one but she wants to have her extra costs covered (e.g. higher price due to express) - New car: reminder necessary because no deadline for performance (Art.
 102 para.
-1 CO); need to set a new time (Art.
+1 CO); need to set a new time limit (Art.
+107 para.
+1 CO); compel performance in addition to suing for damages in connection with the delay (art.
+107 para.
+2 CO) because: Anna still wants the car but she wants to have her extra costs covered (e.g. for a rental car) - White almonds: reminder probably needed (art.
 102 para.
-1 CO); compel performance in addition to suing for damages in connection with the delay because: Anna still wants the car but she wants to have her costs covered (e.g. costs for a rental car) - White almonds: reminder probably needed, because not sure, if deadline set; setting of new time limit probably also needed, no case of art.
-108 CO; forego subsequent performance, withdraw from the contract, negative interest because: Anna does not want the almonds any more and she does not have costs that should be covered.
+1 CO), because not sure if deadline set; setting of new time limit probably also needed (art.
+107 para.
+1 CO), no case of art.
+108 CO; forego subsequent performance, withdraw from the contract, negative interest (art.
+107 para.
+2 CO) because: Anna does not want the almonds any more and she does not have costs that should be covered.
 She simply wants to cancel the contract.